tkhenry-uofa/ultrasound_matlab/README.md

-# mixes
+# Ultrasound MATLAB

-This repo contains simulation and processing code for mixes
+This repo contains code for beamforming and processing ultrasound data, along with simulating using field ii.